googlecodelabs/migrate-python2-appengine/step4-cloudndb-cloudrun-py2/README.md

 Congratulations... your app is fully modernized now, concluding this tutorial.
 From here, there are only a few more things you can investigate:

+- [**Step 3:**](/step3-flask-datastore-py2) If you have non-App Engine apps using Cloud Datastore and want to make your codebase consistent, add the possibility of code reuse and reducing maintenance costs, migrate from Cloud NDB to Cloud Datastore.
+Backtrack and use Step 3 to inspire you if so.
+Cloud Datastore can be used with Cloud Run too.
-1. Port your app to Python 3 (no example provided, but take a look at the "other" Step 4 which is an identical example except it is already Python 3 and uses Cloud Datastore instead of Cloud NDB.
+- [**Step 4:**](/step4-cloudndb-cloudrun-py2) Port your app to Python 3 (no example provided, but take a look at the "other" Step 4 which is an identical example except it is already Python 3 and uses Cloud Datastore instead of Cloud NDB.
-1. If you're seeking an alternative to containerizing your app *without* Docker, consider the alternative Step 4a which is identical to the Python 3 Step 4 except it uses [Cloud Buildpacks](https://github.com/GoogleCloudPlatform/buildpacks) instead of Docker.
+- [**Step 4a:**](/step4a-cloudrun-bldpks-py3) An alternative to app in *this* tutorial, containerizing your app with [Cloud Buildpacks](https://github.com/GoogleCloudPlatform/buildpacks) instead of Docker.